Newark Eagles

 The Newark Eagles were a professional Negro league baseball team which played in the Negro National League from 1936 to 1948.
 They were owned by Abe and Effa Manley.

 History

 Formation

 The Newark Eagles were formed in 1936 when the Newark Dodgers, established in 1933, merged with the Brooklyn Eagles, established in 1935.
 Abe Manley and his wife Effa Manley, owners and founders of the Brooklyn Eagles, purchased the Newark Dodgers franchise and combined the teams' assets and player rosters.
 Charles Tyler, the previous owner of the Dodgers, signed the team over in exchange for cancellation of an approximately $500 debt that Tyler owed Abe Manley.

-Team management was left to Effa, making the Eagles the second professional baseball team owned and operated by a woman.
-The first such team was the Indianapolis ABCs who were owned by Olivia Taylor from 1922 to 1926.
+Team management was left to Effa, making the Eagles the third professional baseball team owned and operated by a woman.
+The first such team was the St. Louis Cardinals, which was owned by Helene Hathaway Britton from 1911 to 1917, and the second such team was the Indianapolis ABCs who were owned by Olivia Taylor from 1922 to 1926.
 The Eagles shared Ruppert Stadium with the minor league Newark Bears.